SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/group.md

 #### errors

-* 201 - Not found in the database – if no group found with the specified id (or group belongs to another user).
+* 201 - Not found in the database – if no group found with the specified ID (or group belongs to another user).
-* 217 - List contains nonexistent entities – if one or more of tracker ids belong to nonexistent tracker (or to a tracker belonging to different user).
+* 217 - List contains nonexistent entities – if one or more of tracker IDs belong to nonexistent tracker (or to a tracker belonging to different user).

 ***